vmprof/vmprof-python/docs/index.rst

   with a possibility to tune it for more accurate measurments

-* An ability to display a full stack of calls, so it can show how much time got spent in a function, including all its children
+* An ability to display a full stack of calls, so it can show how much time was spent in a function, including all its children

 * Work under PyPy and be aware of the underlaying JIT architecture to be able to show jitted/not jitted code